samfitgen/trgen/docs/Half_Distance_Triathlon_Build-High_Volume.md

 **Description**:

 > Run 10min up to Easy-Moderate, RPE6 to warm up, then drop back down to a
-> steady, Moderate-Hard, RPE8 for 25 minutes this week; run 10min Easy, RPE 4 to
+> steady, Moderate-Hard, RPE8 for 25 min this week; run 10min Easy, RPE4 to cool
-> cool down for a total of 45 minutes of running
+> down for a total of 45 minutes of running

 ### Thursday